uh-dcm/qualitative-research-and-computers/docs/data-science/index.md

 * [Pantti, M., Nelimarkka, M., Nikunen, K., & Titley, G. (2019).
 The meanings of racism: Public discourses about racism in Finnish news media and online discussion forums.
 European Journal of Communication, 34(5), 503–519.](https://doi.org/10.1177/0267323119874253)

 ## Computational tools

+* [RapidMiner](rapidminer) is a click-through user interface which does not require programming skilss.